getrichthroughcode/project-euler/README.md

 ## Contributing

-If you have improvements or additional solutions in other languages, feel free to fork the repository and submit a pull request.
+If you have improvements or additional solutions in other languages, feel free to fork the repository and submit a pull request